-Any economic development should be compatible with, and enhance the overall character of, the community.
-To accomplish this, economic development activity should be focused in the existing villages, along Route 1, and at Stonington's three interstate highway exits as currently zoned.
+Any economic development should be compatible with, and enhance, the overall character of the community.
+To accomplish this, economic development activity should be focused in the existing villages, along selected areas of Route 1 and at Stonington's three interstate highway exits.
 High value, low impact development is encouraged.

 Feedback from a questionnaire of over 700 Stonington residents, property and business owners indicate that the community is very supportive of encouraging economic development in the community to create jobs and grow the grand list.
-The POCD local questionnaire showed the community to be very supportive of redevelopment of existing buildings and filling existing commercial vacancies with small businesses to enhance the villages and highway interchanges.
+The POCD questionnaire showed the community to be very supportive of redevelopment of existing buildings and filling existing commercial vacancies with small businesses to enhance the villages and highway interchanges areas.